Official Detective

 Official Detective is an American anthology television series which aired in syndication from 1957 to March 19, 1958.
 The series was hosted by veteran film actor Everett Sloane.

 Overview

 The production of the first pilot was announced in December 1956.
 The story dealt with the slaying of a woman where the main challenge is to identify the body.

-The series was written and produced by Mort Briskin for Desilu Productions and National Telefilm Associates in cooperation with Official Detective magazine.
-Around 40 episodes were produced, and these aired on the NTA Film Network between July 1957 and April 1958.
-Producer Mort Briskin would go on to produce other series for NTA and Desilu.
+Mort Briskin was the producer, and Lee Sholem was the director.
 The episodes of Official Detective are archived at the UCLA Film and Television Archive in Los Angeles.
+Episodes were produced for NTA at Desilu.

 Desilu employed professional detectives as technical advisers to ensure that procedures depicted in the program accurately represented real-life police work.
 Scripts were adapted from articles published in Official Detective magazine, and officials at the magazine reviewed the scripts' content for accuracy.